 Equity Payment Date: Three Currency Business Days following the Termination Date (or, if such day is not a Currency Business Day, the next succeeding Currency Business Day).

-Type of Return: Total Return
+Type of Return: Price Return

-Initial Price: USD 162.5
+Initial Price: Notwithstanding §7.9 of the Equity Derivative Definitions, the Initial Price shall be USD 162.5 for the first Valuation Date and each subsequent Valuation Date.

 Final Price: The closing price per Share quoted by the Exchange